JeffreyLin1/dih-framework/packages/create-dih-app/README.md

 4. Link the package: `npm link`
 5. Run the CLI: `create-dih-app my-test-app`

-## Templates
+## Template

-The CLI includes several templates:

-- `basic`: A minimal JavaScript setup
-- `with-typescript`: A TypeScript configuration with type checking
+The CLI creates a Next.js application with the following features:
+- Next.js 13.4.19
+- React 18.2.0
-- `with-nextjs`: A Next.js application with TypeScript support
+- TypeScript support
+- ESLint configuration
+- Basic project structure with pages and styles
+- DIH Framework integration

 ## License